adrish2012/CR-PS-A-CS6-CK/README.md

 DOWNLOAD OUR TOOLS FROM RELEASES TAB, EXTRACT, RUN "CRACK-IT.BAT", DO NOT RUN PDapp.exe !!
 And Done !!!!!!!!!!!

+Note:- If it displays an error, your edition of Windows is not supported, please run the "Revert (for non working users only).bat", I can't do anything with it, do it manually as shown below.

 if you are worring about security,
 DO IT YOUR OWN!